w3c/wai-intro-wcag/content/docs.md

 ## WCAG 2 Standard

 Web Content Accessibility Guidelines (WCAG) 2 is a stable, referenceable technical standard.
-Learn more from the [[Web Content Accessibility Guidelines (WCAG) Overview]](/standards-guidelines/wcag/).
+Learn more from the [[WCAG 2 Overview]](/standards-guidelines/wcag/).

 When developing web content and web tools, most people will use the documents introduced below, instead of the actual standard document.

 ## Quick Reference / How to Meet WCAG 2 / WCAG 2 Checklist

-**A key resource for designers and developers using WCAG 2 is [How to Meet WCAG 2 (Quick Reference): A customizable quick reference to WCAG 2 requirements (Success Criteria) and techniques](http://www.w3.org/WAI/WCAG21/quickref/).** It includes all the WCAG 2 guidelines and success criteria.
-It is essentially the [WCAG 2 checklist](http://www.w3.org/WAI/WCAG21/quickref/).
+**A key resource for designers and developers using WCAG 2 is [How to Meet WCAG 2 (Quick Reference): A customizable quick reference to WCAG 2 requirements (Success Criteria) and techniques](https://www.w3.org/WAI/WCAG22/quickref/).** It includes all the WCAG 2 guidelines and success criteria.
+It is essentially the WCAG 2 checklist.

 You can customize it so it shows what you are interested in at the time.
 There are "filters" for different roles, topics, and technologies (such as HTML, CSS, ARIA).
-And filers for [Level A, AA, or AAA success criteria](https://www.w3.org/WAI/WCAG21/Understanding/conformance#levels).
+And filters for [Level A, AA, or AAA success criteria](https://www.w3.org/WAI/WCAG22/Understanding/conformance#levels).

 ## Supporting Documents